gs1au/fluent_command_builder/README.md

 A warning would be generated similar to:

-    WARNING: Command Builder version 4.0 does not match tool version 3.5.
+    WARNING: Version validation for command "MSBuild" failed.
+Expected version 4.0 but was 3.5.

 ### The "to_s" method